 |---|---|---|---|---|

-| AI Smart Decor | No | No | Yes (best quality) | Free to start |
+| AI Smart Decor | No | No | Yes (best quality) | with a paid plan |

 | Planner 5D | Yes | Yes | Basic | Free / $7.99/mo |